I am your host, Rush Limbaugh, doing what I was born to do.

 That's not, it's an entry-level thing.

-It's it's purely a political football.
+It's purely a political football.

-And if the minimum wage in five states where Republicans opposed it, makes your day, then I don't want to destroy it.
+And if the minimum wage in five states where Republicans opposed it makes your day, then I don't want to destroy it.

 So have at it, Clarence.